 Beaches at High Island

-The beaches of High Island are remote and quiet, some are nearly inaccessible by car and surrounded by oil pump jacks and oak trees.
-Nearby Crystal Beach is a family oriented and more populated beach.
+The beaches of High Island are remote and quiet, some are nearly inaccessible by car, and are surrounded by oil pump jacks and oak trees.
+Nearby Crystal Beach offers more services and is a family oriented and more populated beach.
 Crystal Beach stretches 7 miles across the Bolivar Peninsula.

 For travelers with an RV, the High Island RV Park has RV pull-in sites with sewer hookups.
-The RV park also has tent camping sites as well as restrooms with showers, a laundry facility and free WiFi.
+The RV park also has tent camping sites as well as restrooms with showers, a laundry facility, and free WiFi.
 Nature’s Best RV Park in Gilchrist is another favorite for RV and tent camping.
 Besides some Bed & Breakfast and house rental options, there are also a number of hotels and motels in Port Bolivar, Crystal Beach, and Winnie.